 Grease the suspension wheel bearings with a manual grease gun at the location indicated.
 Remove the center grommet and rotate the wheel by hand as grease is applied to the bearing until old grease is visible.
 See Page 32 for lubricant grade.
+Grease effect four (4) months, then at least lubricant grade.
 Grease after first four (4) months, then at least once a year.

-Access to Grease Nipple • (Wheel Bearing
+Access to Grease Nipple (Wheel Bearing